GenesysCloudBlueprints/dr-fallback-ivr/blueprint/index.md

 The first scenario, the team wants to implement an IVR that collects voicemail and processes automated callbacks.
 When the emergency has been resolved, ALL agents can immediately process customer callbacks.

 The second scenario, the implementation team wants the standby IVR to be in a different Genesys Cloud region.
-They want voice traffic failover on the standby IVR and a small subset of agents (e.g. supervisors) to be able to take calls from the remote region.
+They want voice traffic failover on the standby IVR and a small subset of agents (e.g., supervisors) to be able to take calls from the remote region.
 Because of the variability and volatility of the situation, all customer calls should be directed to voicemail and agents will call back.

 ## Solution 1 - IVR Failover within a single Genesys Cloud organization